mechadense/scad-lib-FDMscrews/README.md

 ## Basic Usage

 Import the library with:
 **use <scad-lib-FDMscrews/lib-FDMscrews-HOF.scad>** (recommended - orders of magnitude faster - complete backwards compatibility)
-**use <scad-lib-FDMscrews/lib-FDMscrews.scad>** (original version - was way too slow) The HOF (Higher-Order Function) version leverages OpenSCAD's ability to pass functions as parameters (that old OpenSCAD versions lacked), eliminating expensive list operations like flatten() and enabling direct geometry generation with dramatic performance improvements.
+**use <scad-lib-FDMscrews/lib-FDMscrews.scad>** (original version - was way too slow)
+The HOF (Higher-Order Function) version leverages OpenSCAD's ability to pass functions as parameters,
+eliminating expensive list operations like flatten() and enabling direct geometry generation with dramatic performance improvements.
 String-based profile selection is still supported for backwards compatibility.

 Then get stared with the demos in demo.scad or the following: